isaac-nabe/multinational-retail-data-centralisation652/README.md

 5. [Lessons Learned](#lessons-learned)
 6. [License](#license)

-## Description - NOTE: CURRENT COMMIT IS EVERYTHING UP TO: Milestone 2 Task 3.
+## Description

 This project centralizes sales data for a multinational company into a single PostgreSQL database, making it easily accessible and analyzable.
-The primary tasks include setting up the database, extracting data from various sources (such as AWS RDS), cleaning the data, and loading it into a local PostgreSQL database.
-This centralised database acts as a single source of truth for sales data, facilitating up-to-date metrics for the business.
+The primary tasks include setting up the database, extracting data from various sources (such as AWS RDS and PDF files), cleaning the data, and loading it into a local PostgreSQL database.
+This centralized database acts as a single source of truth for sales data, facilitating up-to-date metrics for the business.

 ### What I Learned

 - How to set up and connect to both remote and local PostgreSQL databases using SQLAlchemy.
 - How to securely handle database credentials using YAML files.
 - Extracting data from remote databases and loading it into Pandas DataFrames.
+- Extracting data from PDFs using `tabula-py`.
 - Cleaning data, including handling missing columns and data types.
 - Debugging and error handling in data processing.
 - Using `.gitignore` to exclude sensitive files from version control.